These are hands down the best chicken burgers I have ever tasted. They are packed with flavor and the spinach gives them a boost of iron!

 - 1/4 cup of dried bread crumbs or panko

 - Use your hands to mix thoroughly.
-Cover and refrigerate for 15 minutes to allow the mixture to firm up.
+Cover and refrigerate for 15 minutes to allow the mixture to firm.

 - Form the meat mixture into small patties, using about 1/4 cup of the meat mixture per patty and making each patty about 2 1/2 inches thick.
 If the mixture is super sticky, wet your hands before forming the patties.

-- If you have a stovetop grill pan, you can grill them on medium-high heat for 1-2 minutes on each side, just to get some nice grill marks, and then finish cooking them in a 400° oven for about 12 minutes.
+- If you have a stovetop grill pan, you can grill them on medium-high heat for 1-2 minutes on each side, just to get some nice grill marks, and then finish cooking them at 400 in the oven for about 12 minutes.

 - If grilling outdoors: Prepare a medium-hot fire in a charcoal or gas grill.
 Grill the burgers, turning once until cooked through, about 4 minutes per side.
 Serve the burgers right away.